a-easterly/Mech105-Algorithms/README.md

 **Linear Algebra** | Solves linear factorization problems with partial pivoting and lower/upper factorization **Simpson's 1/3** | Solves integrals numerically using the Simpcon's 1/3 rule and trapezoidal rule if needed

-This repository also contains 2 codes that are not technically algorithms, but were also used during Mech-105.
-The two codes may be helpful examples of MATLAB built-in function/command reviews such as decisions and plottingThese are the two files:
+This repository also contains 2 codes that are not technically algorithms, but were also used during Mech-105(files 1 and 2).
+The two codes may be helpful examples of MATLAB built-in function/command reviews such as decisions and plotting.
+These are the two files:

 Other Codes             | Description
 -------------------------- | ----------